-The award, which includes a $10,000 prize, was presented at a June 22 ceremony in Jerusalem by Victor J. Goldberg, a retired IBM executive who is a longtime Trustee of the New York-based Institute of International Education and who established and endowed the prize in 2005.
-Thomas Genton, Counselor for Press and Cultural Affairs at the American Embassy in Tel Aviv and Richard Buangan, Consul for Press and Cultural Affairs at the American Consulate General in Jerusalem spoke at the Prize ceremony.
+The IIE Goldberg Prize, which includes a $10,000 prize, was presented at a ceremony on June 2nd at America House in Jerusalem by Victor J. Goldberg, a retired IBM executive who is a longtime Trustee of the New York-based Institute of International Education and who established and endowed the prize in 2005.
+American Consul General Donald Blome spoke at the Prize ceremony.